A framework for the local information dynamics of distributed computation in complex systems: Information Storage

 \section{Information Storage}

-In this section we outline methods to quantify information storage.
-We describe how total information storage is captured by excess entropy, and introduce active information storage to capture the amount of information storage that is currently in use.
-We present the first application of local profiles of both measures to cellular automata.
+In this section we review the methods to quantify information storage on a local scale in space and time, as presented in \cite{liz12a}.
+We describe how total information storage used in the future is captured by excess entropy, and introduce active information storage to capture the amount of information storage that is currently in use.
+We review the application of local profiles of both measures to cellular automata.